pamparamm/sd-perturbed-attention/README.md

-# Perturbed-Attention Guidance for ComfyUI/Forge
+# Perturbed-Attention Guidance for ComfyUI / SD WebUI (Forge)

-Implementation of [Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance (D. Ahn et al.)](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/) as an extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [SD WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).
+Implementation of [Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance (D. Ahn et al.)](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/) as an extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [SD WebUI (Forge)](https://github.com/lllyasviel/stable-diffusion-webui-forge).

 Works with SD1.5, SDXL and Stable Cascade.

 > [!NOTE]
 > Paper and demo suggest using CFG scale 4.0 with PAG scale 3.0 applied to U-Net's middle layer 0, but feel free to experiment.
 >
-> Sampling speed without `adaptive_scale` is similar to Self-Attention Guidance (x0.6 of usual it/s).
+> Sampling speed without `adaptive_scale` or `sigma_start` / `sigma_end` is similar to Self-Attention Guidance (x0.6 of usual it/s).

 ## Installation

-### ComfyUI (Basic node)
+### ComfyUI

 Basic PAG node is now included into ComfyUI - you don't have to install this extension unless you want to mess with additional parameters.

 ![comfyui-node-basic](examples/comfyui-node-basic.png)

-### ComfyUI (Advanced node)
+To install the advanced PAG node from this repo, you can either:

-`git clone https://github.com/pamparamm/sd-perturbed-attention.git` into `ComfyUI/custom-nodes/` folder.
+- `git clone https://github.com/pamparamm/sd-perturbed-attention.git` into `ComfyUI/custom-nodes/` folder.

+- Install it via [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) (search for custom node named "Perturbed-Attention Guidance").

 ![comfyui-node-advanced](examples/comfyui-node-advanced.png)